-Currently, the main function of the server is to provide routing service to clients and devices securely to its destination using an on-demand service.
+Currently, the main function of the server is to provide routing services to clients and devices securely to its destination using an on-demand service.
 It also provides authentication and security services as well as code management for client and device applications.
 It does not perform any heavy data processing.

 Built-in securityZero Setup and end-to-end encryption

 Remote client and device nodes are connected behind firewall through the internet with zero configuration setup.
 Zero configuration means less vulnerabilities.
 All communications traffic between the client and device nodes are fully encrypted using TLS or a hybrid encryption - a combination of standard public and private encryption methods.Two-factor authentication

 During the initial client and device handshake, each endpoint submits an encrypted user credentials to the server for authentication.
 The server then generates a set of user tokens and send it back to client-device endpoints for subsequent re-authentication process.
 Besides the user token, a user security code

 must be provided during the re-authentication process.
 These two-factor authentication (2FA) adds an additional layer of security to the authentication process making it harder for attackers to gain access to client and device endpoints.
 Any brute-force attack in the security code will immediately lock the user's account.Isolated User Space

 Access to clients and devices is restricted to authenticated and authorized users only.
 This restriction creates a secure virtual private network (VPN using TLS encryption) environment for each user.
 Each user can only access the registered devices available to his/her account and does not have access to other devices.Integrated FIM (file integrity monitoring)

 Each client and device endpoint has a built-in FIM (file integrity monitoring) feature with active response.
 If enabled, any unauthorized changes on the user code and system files will immediately disable the affected endpoint and a corresponding email alert is sent in real-time.